aerofur/titusstudiosmediagroup.github.io/content/uploads/2019/online-furry-media.md

 On YouTube, there are 'Furry' based channels with centralised topics going from; Education to Comedy, with many topics in between.
 Also on YouTube, you can get a 'Third-person' perspective on yourself, others or even the fandom.

-Some of the topics dissucced around the furry fandom on YouTube are:
+Some of the topics discussed around the furry fandom on YouTube are:
- * Educational - Explaining aspects of the Fandom, Ie; Slang, Safety, Do's and Don'ts, The list goes on.
+ * Educational - Explaining aspects of the Fandom, Ie; Slang, Safety, the Do's and Don'ts, The list goes on.
- * Informational - Discussing certain furry events in your local area, whats coming up or has been.
+ * Informational - Discussing certain furry events in your local area, what's coming up or has been.
  * Comedy
  * Art Tutorials
  * Fursuit Making / Tutorials